Nahid-Mahmud/Nahid-Mahmud/README.md

 - 👋 Hi, I’m @Nahid-Mahmud
 - 👀 I’m interested in Web Design & Development
-- 🌱 I’m currently learning JS & JQ
+- 🌱 I’m currently learning React.js
 - 💞️ I’m looking to collaborate on Web Design & Development
 - 📫 You can to reach me by Facebook Page (@mdnahidmahmud2)
 - 🔥 I'm also an SEO expert